Automated Node Remediation with AutoClusters

 autoclusters.crusoe.ai/remediationPolicy: "Disabled"label.
 If any pod on the node has this label set to"Disabled", AutoClusters will not remediate the node. - Node Drain: The Kubernetes node is cordoned and drained, which gracefully evicts all pods.
 Your container

 preStophooks are executed at this stage. - Node Replacement: The unhealthy node is removed from the node pool and replaced with a new, healthy node from spare capacity.
 The system first checks to see if there are any suitable spare nodes in the Crusoe on-demand pool.
 If none are found, the system proceeds to look for suitable spares in Crusoe's hot spare inventory.
 If no spares can be found, the Crusoe team is notified to take action.
-You will also be sent a notification via e-mail to take action as necessary.
+You will also be sent a notification via e-mail (or other notification channels you have set up) to take action as necessary.

 - History Logging: A record of the alert and the remediation event is logged and made available in the Crusoe Cloud Console for your review.